Is law school worth the debt in 2025?

 - Your rank: Your standing among your peers is a huge factor in whether you’ll land that lucrative career in law.
 Some might argue that it’s even more important than the reputation of your law school.

-- Your specialty: Having an idea of which fields to pursue — and the relevant courses affiliated with them — can help improve your marketability upon graduation.
-Do your research on which areas of law have higher demand and relatively high earnings, then try to find a match based on your interests.
+- Your specialty: Research which areas of law have higher demand and relatively high earnings, then try to find a match based on your interests.
 If you’re willing to practice law in the field of management of companies and enterprises instead of the state government, for example, you could earn twice as much.

 - Your connections: Getting into a good school and acing your classes is only half the battle.
-The law grads who are getting jobs are the ones who have spent time hobnobbing with future employers.
-Putting yourself out there by joining student organizations and attending networking events can increase your marketability considerably.
+Hobnobbing with future employers is also vital to finding a good job.
+Joining student organizations and attending networking events can increase your marketability considerably.

 - Your financial prospects: Part of the reason so many people ask if law school is worth it is because of just how expensive it is.
 If your financial prospects were not stellar to begin with — and if there aren’t any great financial aid options — that could be a sign to steer clear of law school.
 The good news is that many law schools offer loan assistance and forgiveness incentives, and public interest workers may be eligible for accelerated federal loan forgiveness or repayment assistance.